The clinical neurophysiology laboratory within the Department of Neurology offers a one-year neurophysiology fellowship.

 Accredited by the Accreditation Council for Graduate Medical Education, this program provides the training needed for fellows to take the Added Qualification in Clinical Neurophysiology Exam offered by the American Board of Psychiatry and Neurology.

 The fellowship involves in-depth training in both electroencephalogram (EEG) for epilepsy and electromyography (EMG) for neuromuscular disorders in a laboratory with state-of-the-art equipment.
-The fellow may choose to split the year evenly between the two areas or spend nine months with one subspecialty and three months with the other.
+The fellow may choose to split the year evenly between the two areas of study or weight their training in favor of one.
+The Department of Neurology also offers ACGME accredited fellowships in Epilepsy and Neuromuscular Medicine, allowing the opportunity for a second year of training for interested fellows.

 Click on the links to learn more about our Division of Epilepsy and Division of Neuromuscular Medicine and their faculty.